C2DH/ranketwo-submissions/lessons/drafts/data.md

 ### Instructions

 Look at the following source: Karl Marx.
 Whose Atrocities? *New York Daily Tribune*, April 10, 1857.
 [URL](https://www.marxists.org/archive/marx/works/1857/04/10.htm) <!--or via the Wayback Machine [here](https://web.archive.org/web/20260000000000*/https://www.marxists.org/archive/marx/works/1857/04/10.htm).-->

 ![Source: "Whose Atrocities?"](/assets/images/data-criticism/source-full.jpg)

+The exercices in 4.a, 4.b, 4.c, 4.d and 4.e use this source.
+Subpart 4.f illustrates a possible implementation of a database using a collection this source is part of.

 ### 4.a Conceiving a data model